gargarushee/techfutures_workshop/README.md

 Setup API KEYS!!
 1. OPENAI_API_KEY: Obtain your API key from https://platform.openai.com/api-keys.
-2. TAVILY_SEARCH: Sign up at https://www.tavily.com/ to get API KEY access for web search.
-3. LANGSMITH_API_KEY: Obtain your API key for Langsmith tracing (optional but recommended for debugging).
+2. LANGSMITH_API_KEY: Obtain your API key for Langsmith tracing (optional but recommended for debugging).

 Environment Variables
 Set your API keys in the provided code cell: